 As of May 25, 2018, we have configured Google Analytics to automatically delete saved user and event data from the analytics service after twenty-six (26) months.
 Aggregate analytics data (which is not personally identifying) may be retained for longer.

 Most of the routine server, error, and security logs collected by us or our web host are retained on a rolling basis — that is, we customarily retain only the most recently collected data.
 For the Sucuri Security scanning service described in “Security Scans” above, security audit logs are normally retained for about 90 days.
 Most other routine server, error, and security log data is normally retained for 30 days or less before either being automatically overwritten by newer data or otherwise deleted.
-However, any associated email alerts or notifications may be retained for longer periods.
+However, associated email alerts or notifications and certain anonymous/non-identifying and/or de-identified log data (e.g., hit counters or last access dates) may be retained for longer periods.
 Also, some recent log data may be captured in backups created by us or our web host, which may be retained for a year or more.

 In the event of an actual or attempted security breach or technical problem, we may retain relevant log and scan result data for ongoing security and/or troubleshooting purposes.
 For instance, IP addresses associated with an unauthorized intrusion attempt may remain blacklisted.

-Site-related SMS/MMS text messages or other, similar non-voice direct messages we send or receive via our phone are typically retained for up to 60 days.
+Site-related SMS/MMS text messages or other, similar non-voice direct messages we send or receive via our phone are typically retained for up to 60 days (although we may delete them sooner than that if they are no longer needed/relevant, appear to be spam, or contain malware).
 However, we may retain certain specific messages for longer periods if we have some outstanding reason to do so, and data we receive via text may be transferred to other records before the original text is deleted.
 (For example, if you send us a text message asking us to contact you via postal mail, we will separately record your mailing address in order to comply with and retain records of your request.)
 Also, recent messages may be captured in periodic phone backups, which we may retain for a year or more.

 With the exception of obvious spam, which we promptly delete, we typically retain posted comments and their associated data indefinitely unless the person who submitted the comment asks us to remove it; we opt to delete it for some other reason (for instance, if it appears to be a duplicate or was in response to a post that has been deleted); or it is inadvertently deleted due to some technical mishap.
 As noted in the “Comments and Personal Information” section above, even if a comment is deleted, copies may remain in our backup files or other internal archives.
 (For instance, if a deleted comment contained a correction for an article, we might retain a copy of that correction for our future reference.)